 Keep your expectations realistic.
 These techniques may seem simple, but reframing your thoughts requires practice and reflection before it becomes automatic.
 It’s also important to know that you won’t be able to get rid of negative self-talk completely; even positive thinkers put themselves down occasionally.

 You don’t have to engage with your inner critic every time it speaks, but try to make a habit of challenging it.
+This article on positive self-talk might be helpful.

 Many people naturally speak kindly to their friends yet show themselves very little compassion.
 If you can get into the habit of pretending that you are your own best friend, it might become easier to work through your negative self-talk.